 The area closest to the middle of the screen is where most of the action happens.
 If you click on the name or icon of a location, the map will zoom in to focus on that location, and any relevant information about that location will show up in the “Search and Information” window in the top-left corner (more on that later).

 Also, if you right-click at a point on the map, a menu will open with several options.
 Left-click on one of them to choose it.
 They are:

-Directions from Here: Activates the Directions function in the "Search and Information" window in the top-left corner (if it isn't already active), and designates this location as your departure point.
-See our Google Maps Directions tutorial for more information on how to use this function.
+Directions from Here: Activates the Directions function in the “Search and Information” window in the top-left corner (if it isn’t already active), and designates this location as your departure point.

-Directions to Here: Activates the Directions function in the "Search and Information" window in the top-left corner (if it isn't already active), and designates this location as your destination.
-See our Google Maps Directions tutorial for more information on how to use this function.
+Directions to Here: Activates the Directions function in the “Search and Information” window in the top-left corner (if it isn’t already active), and designates this location as your destination.

 What’s Here?: This option is basically the same as left-clicking at the location.

-Search Nearby: Takes you to the "Search and Information" window in the top-left corner, and narrows your search results down to locations within a certain distance of the location that you've specified.
-See our Google Maps Search tutorial for more information on how to search using Google Maps.
+Search Nearby: Takes you to the “Search and Information” window in the top-left corner, and narrows your search results down to locations within a certain distance of the location that you’ve specified.

-Measure Distance: Allows you to designate this location as one that you want to measure distance from, or, if you've already picked a starting point, designates this location as the one you want to measure the distance to.
-See our Google Maps Distance Tool tutorial for more information on how this feature works.
+Measure Distance: Allows you to designate this location as one that you want to measure distance from, or, if you’ve already picked a starting point, designates this location as the one you want to measure the distance to.

 There are a few more tricks that come in handy on this screen: